lpmi-13/jobsearch-content/content/03_communication/04_leveling_guide.md

 - Alternate names: E6, L6, SDE 4, IC 4
 - Experience Range: 7+ years

 The Staff Engineer Level usually makes up less then 10% of the engineering team.
 The theme for this level is **organizational leadership**.
-You are a technical lead that takes over ownership over a suite of systems, and influences organization you are a part of.
+You are a technical lead that takes over ownership over a suite of systems, and influences the organization you are a part of.
 The key separator for the staff engineer from the levels below is scope -- from team ownership to org ownership.

 ***Technical Expectations***